-Just about every pharmacy and supermarket is stocked with all manner of nutritional supplements which aim to improve health by adding vitamins, minerals, herbs, and botanical and amino acids to your diet.
-We have designed supplements specifically for migraine based on research and the advice of headache specialists.
-We took the research and designed migraine dietary supplements that are right for you.
+Just about every pharmacy and supermarket is stocked with all manner of nutritional supplements that aim to improve health by adding vitamins, minerals, herbs, botanicals, and amino acids to your diet.
+Have you ever wondered if something on those shelves might make migraine easier to live with?
+And if so: What supplements should I take for migraines?

 Migraine Dietary Supplements To Know About

-People with migraine are often deficient in a mineral called magnesium.
+Magnesium.
+People living with migraine are often deficient in a mineral called magnesium.
 Are you frequently cold when others aren’t?
 Do you have poor circulation in the hands and feet?
 Bad PMS cramps?
 These could be indicators that you need more magnesium in your diet.
-The knock against magnesium, though, is that most of its seven forms can result in diarrhea.
-Ask your physician if one of these varieties could improve your diet: Magnesium malate, magnesium glycinate, or magnesium-L-threonate.
+The biggest downside of magnesium, however, is that some of its seven forms can result in diarrhea.
+Varieties that tend to be gentlest on the stomach are magnesium malate, magnesium glycinate, and magnesium-L-threonate.

-Additional supplements for migraine prevention that people with migraine may consider adding to their diets include:
+Additional supplements that people with migraine may consider adding to their diets include:

-- the plant extract Butterbur, which comes from the leaves and roots of the plant petasites hybridus, is known for its anti-inflammatory properties.
+- Butterbur, a plant extract that comes from the leaves and roots of the plant petasites hybridus, and is known for its anti-inflammatory properties

 - Note: When butterbur is processed incorrectly it presents major safety concerns in the form of liver toxicity.
-Butterbur is only safe to take when it is “PA-free,” meaning absent of the chemical pyrrolizidine alkaloids, the culprit when it comes to liver damage.
+Butterbur is only safe to take when it is free of harmful levels of pyrrolizidine alkaloids.

-- the plant extract feverfew, part of the daisy family with age-old anti-inflammatory properties.
-Its name comes from the Latin word febrifugia meaning “fever reducer” and was used by the ancient Greeks.
+- Feverfew, a plant extract from the daisy family with a long history of use for its anti-inflammatory properties.
+Its name comes from the Latin word febrifugia, meaning “fever reducer,” and was used by the ancient Greeks.

-- Consult your doctor.
+Consult Your Doctor.
 Because supplements are available without a prescription, you might be tempted to go it alone.
 But some may have dangerous interactions with prescription or OTC drugs you may be taking.
-Your doctor will determine which supplement is right for your medical profile and recommend appropriate dosages.
+Healthcare professionals can determine which supplement is right for your medical profile and recommend appropriate dosages.
 For example, some supplements may not be appropriate during pregnancy or when breastfeeding; some have low absorption levels and thus act as a laxative; and some herbs can become toxic at certain levels.

-- For more answers: The National Institute of Health’s Office of Dietary Supplements is a great online resource with information and tips on topics such as how to evaluate sources of healthcare information, and a list of independent third-party organizations that quality test products.
+For more answers: The National Institute of Health’s Office of Dietary Supplements is a great resource with information and tips on topics such as how to evaluate sources of healthcare information and a list of independent third-party organizations that quality test products.